Frequently Asked Questions

 A sewer line inspection, or "sewer scope", is designed to evaluate the condition of subsurface pipes and identify any areas in need of maintenance or repair.

 I will first locate and open the sewer line clean out on the interior or exterior of the home.
 If the clean out is on the interior of the home, I will first take steps to protect the floor and adjacent areas by laying out a tarp.
-Once the sewer line access is open, I insert a fiber optic camera into the sewer line and advances the camera through the pipe from the home all the way to the sewer main connection (typically in the street).
-While advancing the camera through the pipe, a video is recorded which will later be included in your report.
-If any areas of concern are noted while advancing the camera, still images are captured to be included in the report.

 A typical sewer line inspection takes less than an hour to complete.
 Access to the interior of the home is required at the time of the inspection.